-“Try them,” I was told.
+“Try them,” I heard time and time again.
 I ordered them and it’s a fact.

 What makes them extraordinary?
-Prepared with a Sriracha, honey & lime vinaigrette, the “Crispy Brussels Sprouts” appetizer is the perfect start to any meal you order at Bricco.
-The truth is you can satisfy your sweet tooth with one serving of Brussels Sprouts while adding a vitamin-packed vegetable to your diet.
+Bricco’s chef prepares them with a Sriracha, honey & lime vinaigrette and without a doubt, the “Crispy Brussels Sprouts” appetizer is the perfect start to any meal at Bricco.
+Best of all, you’ll satisfy your sweet tooth with one serving of Brussels Sprouts while adding a vitamin-packed vegetable to your diet.

 So why focus on an appetizer when the entree is equally as delicious?
 The sprouts set the stage for the food that followed.
-Chef Collier and his team prepared an organic chicken breast (made to order gluten and dairy-free) that was brimming with flavor.
-The variation, with mushrooms (of course from Pennsylvania – The Mushroom Capitol of the World) elevated the meal to a new level of perfection.
+Chef Collier and his team created an organic chicken breast (made to order gluten and dairy-free) that was loaded with flavor.
+The variation, with mushrooms (of course from Pennsylvania – The Mushroom Capital of the World), elevated the meal to a profound level of perfection.

 If you’re wondering what night to dine at Bricco, keep in mind the menu changes weekly but the theme — inventive Mediterranean dishes, California-style stone-oven pizza, and homemade pasta does not vary.
 Guaranteed, whatever you order, will be a crowd-pleaser.
 Chef Collier and his team draw from favorite flavors from the South of France, Italy, Greece, and Spain and quality and flavor are consistent.